 With Ido you’d type a few characters until you find the match, or until you narrow down your list of matches to a manageable subset, and then press RET.
-Even better, with fuzzy matching you can find things even more efficiently.
 So the above buffer name could be found by typing “cgf” – c for Customize, g for Group and f for Foobar.
 Magic.

 Enable Ido Everywhere

 To enable Ido, you should customize it using the Customize interface.

 M-x customize-group ido is a good place to start.
 That’ll enable basic Ido support for files and buffers and the useful “flex matching” as well.

 I recommend you enable

 M-x customize-option RET ido-enable-flex-matching) and Ido Everywhere

 (setq ido-enable-flex-matching t) (setq ido-everywhere t) (ido-mode 1)